vasudha-kulkarni/vasudha-kulkarni.github.io/_posts/2025-07-28-vienna-guide.md

 </div>

 ## Cafes
-<iframe src="../files/Vienna_cafes.html" height="380" width="400" style="float:right;"></iframe>
+<iframe src="../files/Vienna_cafes.html" height="400" width="400" style="float:right;"></iframe>
 Vienna is famous for it's cafe culture - you can order a cup of coffee and stick around for hours, working or chatting with friends.
 This is one of my favourite things about the city.
 My current top choice for amazing coffee and great vibe is *Kleines Wiener Cafe* in the 8th district.
 If you want to see my big list of cafes in Vienna, here's a [Google maps link](https://maps.app.goo.gl/9bDhGpuSVZVXzCwHA).
-Enjoy a cup of coffee with the famous Sachertorte!
+Enjoy the famous Sachertorte with a cup of coffee!

 - Good for coffee + work - *Coffee Pirates, Das Cafe*
 - Amaaazing for take-away coffee - *GOTA Coffee Experts, Fenster Cafe*